tiationg-kho/leetcode-pattern-500/[Q]basic/basic.md

         - it will occupy memory stack
 - **time and space are interrelated**
     - should consider the current demand to decide how to implement algorithm
-    - sometimes we can use the amortized time complexity or average time complexity instead of the worst case time complexity
+    - sometimes we can also consider the amortized time complexity or average time complexity instead of only the worst case time complexity
+        - average
+            - quick sort: worst-case time complexity is O(n**2), average time complexity is O(nlogn)
+                - worst-case happens due to bad pivot choice or nearly sorted array
+        - amortized
+            - dynamic array adding element: worst-case time complexity is O(n), amortized time complexity is O(1)
+                - because when array is full, resizing takes O(n) time

 # **Python**
 # list